keejuff26-jpg/keejuff26/README.md

 # Hi, I'm Keegan! 👋

-I am a senior in Highschool currently taking an online course on the coding language, Python.
+I am a senior in High School currently taking an online course on the coding language, Python.
 I have learned a couple other languages as well that I have been able to transition over into this new class.

 ![keejuff26's Stats](https://github-readme-stats.vercel.app/api?username=keejuff26&theme=vue-dark&show_icons=true&hide_border=true&count_private=true)